 Preview Screen

-A screen in your streaming software showing what will appear next in the live broadcast before it is transitioned to the main output.
+A screen in your streaming software shows what will appear next in the live broadcast before transitioning to the main output.

 Presentation Mode